Should you use Magento Community or Enterprise Edition?

 Both Magento Community and Enterprise edition allow you to use webservers API to integrate with different databases.

-The cost – Magento community is free.
+I hear this question often.
+Is Magento free?
+Yes, Magento community is free.
 Enterprise is paid (you pay for advanced features).
-It will cost you about $15,550/year.
+Magento enterprise pricing is $22,000/year.
 Not to mention that you will pay more for implementation.

 The higher cost comes with additional functionality that might make sense for your business depending on your stage.